lokeshahire/PayloadCMS/README.md

   This is the uploads enabled collection.
 It features pre-configured sizes, focal point and manual resizing to help you manage your pictures.

+- #### User Queries

+  A collection for storing user-submitted queries and support requests.
+Features:

+  - Email field (pre-filled and read-only)
+  - Problem/Query title field
+  - Detailed description field
+  - Automatic timestamps (createdAt, updatedAt)
+  - Admin panel integration for viewing and managing queries

+### User Queries Feature

+The application includes a complete user query submission system:

+#### Frontend Pages:

+- **Contact Form** (`/contact`): Users can submit queries with pre-filled email
+- **Queries List** (`/queries`): View all submitted queries (for admin review)

+#### API Endpoints:

+- `POST /api/user-queries`: Submit a new user query
+- `GET /api/user-queries`: Retrieve all user queries

+#### Admin Panel:

+- Access via `/admin` to view and manage user queries
+- Queries are displayed with email, problem, description, and timestamps
+- Email field is read-only in the admin panel

 ### Docker

 Alternatively, you can use [Docker](https://www.docker.com) to spin up this template locally.
 To do so, follow these steps: